ryrob30/mobile-services.en/help/ios/target-main/c-mob-target-preview-ios.md

 Target Preview allows you to easily perform end-to-end QA for Target activities and preview these activities on your device.

-For more information on how to set up and use Target Preview, go to [Target Mobile Preview](https://docs.adobe.com/content/help/en/target/using/implement-target/mobile-apps/target-mobile-preview.html).
+For more information on how to set up and use Target Preview, see [Target Mobile Preview](https://docs.adobe.com/content/help/en/target/using/implement-target/mobile-apps/target-mobile-preview.html).

 >[!IMPORTANT]
 >